 Compliant HIPAA clouds you can trust

 As a Business Associate dedicated to protecting patient data, our staff are highly qualified, and we are audited independently against many compliance standards, including the OCR HIPAA Audit protocol.
 We sign Business Associate Agreements in a timely fashion and realize it is our responsibility to monitor and report any suspicious activity that might put patient data at risk.
 Come check out our dedication to security with an onsite visit to any one of our five Midwest data centers.
-Feel at easy knowing who's watching over your cloud.
+Feel at ease knowing who's watching over your cloud.

 High-availability HIPAA clouds keep your ePHI accessible

 For some healthcare applications, lives are at stake.
 Putting your data in our high-availability, fully redundant infrastructure with multiple feeds for power, network and Internet can keep valuable information easily accessible when you need it most.
 Your data is also physically safe because of our ideally located Midwest centers with historically low risk of natural disasters such as hurricanes, floods, and tornadoes.
 Moving your healthcare applications to the cloud gives you more flexibility to meet offsite backup requirements, and more importantly, more practical recovery options when the unexpected happens.
 Whichever option you need, we're there to help design a solution that works best for your application and business.